New to Honeycomb? Get your free account today.

 Observability 2.0 represents a significant leap forward.
 Unlike traditional monitoring, which often focuses on the health of the system itself, observability 2.0 is centered on the customer’s experience with the software.
 This new paradigm places a premium on metrics like latency and error rates, equipping engineers to gauge whether their software is meeting market expectations.

-For those unfamiliar with the differences between observability 1.0 and observability 2.0, it’s actually quite simple: 1.0 relies on many sources of truth (logs, traces, and metrics—the “three pillars”) while observability 2.0 focuses on a single source of truth.
+For those unfamiliar with the differences between observability 1.0 and observability 2.0, it’s actually quite simple: observability 1.0 distributes your telemetry signals across many different tools and formats (the famous “three pillars” model), while observability 2.0 relies on a single, unified source of truth.
 To learn more, read this piece from Charity Majors on versioning observability.

 Nick emphasizes the importance of this shift: “Observability 2.0 is all about understanding the customer’s perspective.
 It’s not just about whether the system is up; it’s about whether the customer is getting what they need in a timely manner.
 Are their requests being fulfilled promptly?
 Is the service level aligning with their expectations?
 This focus helps engineers prioritize improvements based on real user needs.”